 As it stands today tax reform likely won't be passed in its current form.
 Certainly, any type of stimulation to the economy could cure the current debt problems (and potential crisis for students).
 If nothing is done it's going to be very difficult to continue to borrow our way into prosperity.
 And that's where rates come into play...

-If you’ve been watching the market you've seen short term rates via the Federal Reserve continue to rise while long term rates have remained relatively flat.
+If you’ve been watching the market you've seen short-term rates via the Federal Reserve continue to rise while long-term rates have remained relatively flat.
 See the chart below that represents the spread between the 2yr and 10yr Treasuries.
 As you can see over the last 8+ years the spread has nearly collapsed, meaning it's becoming cheaper to borrow over the long term relative to the short term.
 This is often referred to as a flattening of the yield curve.
-It’s generally a result of the Federal Reserve raising interest rates and a low growth and inflation outlook for the longer term.
-Yes there are some supply and demand effects as well.
+It’s generally a result of the Federal Reserve raising interest rates and low growth and inflation outlook for the longer term.
+Yes, there are some supply and demand effects as well.
 So why care?

 As a mortgage banker, it certainly is an encouraging sign on the likely long-term path of lower interest rates.
 It also serves as economic encouragement for borrowers to take debt over longer periods of time.
 If it costs the same to borrow for thirty years versus two years, why not borrow for thirty?
 And given the equity that has built up over the last several years in real estate, most homeowners have a very effective method to borrow debt versus other forms, especially considering the tax advantage of a home mortgage.